bscz14/tela-login-menu-single-page-angular/README.md

 ## 🧾 About

-**Projeto com angular** Login screen with single page dropdown menu where you only change the content..
+**project with angle** Login screen with single page dropdown menu where you only change the content..

 ## 🔧 Tools